Rmole57/launch-school/rb120/lesson_5/twenty_one/README.md

 ### Design Notes:

+- `Player`'s name choice is relatively lenient.
+The only requirements are that the name must begin with an alphabetical letter, it cannot end with a whitespace character, and no special characters are allowed.

 - You'll notice a `card_reveal` instance variable for the `TwentyOneGame` class.
 This is an instance variable with a Boolean value that signifies whether or not the `Dealer` should indeed be showing their second card at particular points in